 Education Enhancement Centers (EEC's) provide various kinds of academic support for Francis Tuttle students.
 EEC's operate within multiple areas and coordinators provide services tailored to the needs found in specific programs.

-EEC's are available to students in Project HOPE, Information Technology programs, Trade and Industrial programs, Health Sciences, Reno Campus programs, and Portland Campus programs.
+EEC's are available to students in Project HOPE, Information Technology programs, Trade and Industrial programs, Health Sciences, Reno Campus programs, Danforth Campus Programs, and Portland Campus programs.
 Services available to students will vary, and EEC coordinators work with instructors to enhance and improve support as needs arise.

 - Individualized tutoring in academic skills, study skills and test prep

 - Workforce staging, assistance with resumé development, job interview prep and other employability skills assistance

 - Support for Career Tech Student Organizations in the form of meetings, team building and leadership training